docker/docs/content/manuals/accounts/manage-account.md

 For information on two-factor authentication (2FA) for your account, see [Enable two-factor authentication](../security/for-developers/2fa/_index.md) to get started.

-For information on personal access tokens (PATs), see [Create and manage access tokens](../security/for-developers/access-tokens.md).
+For information on personal access tokens, see [Create and manage access tokens](../security/for-developers/access-tokens.md).

 ## Account management